DeXposure-FM: A Time-series, Graph Foundation Model for Credit Exposures and Stability on Decentralized Financial Networks: DeXposure-FM: Architecture and Optimization

 \subsubsection{Pretrained Graph-Tabular Encoder}

-We adopt {GraphPFN} as the encoder $E(\cdot)$ in our model, which is a transformer-based graph-tabular foundation model that fuses graph structure with tabular node features via multi-head self-attention augmented with structural information \citep{eremeev2025turningtabularfoundationmodels}.
+We adopt {GraphPFN} as the encoder $E(\cdot)$ in our model, which is a transformer-based graph-tabular foundation model that fuses graph structure with tabular node features via multi-head self-attention augmented with structural information \citep{eremeev2025graphpfn}.
+Originally, GraphPFN is trained as a prior-data fitted network for node-level classification and regression on attributed graphs.
+In DeXposure-FM, we discard GraphPFN's original node-prediction head, initialize the encoder from the open-source weights, and fine-tune it end-to-end with the new multi-task heads.
 Given $(G_\tau,\{ x^{\text{tab}}_{p,\tau}\}_{p\in\mathcal{P}_\tau})$, the encoder produces $d$-dimensional node representations